Wahzammo/100daysofcode/log.md

 **Today's Progress**: Continued on with the Javascript Algorithms and Data Structures Certification on FCC;  More ES6 challenges tonight:

-Use the Rest Parameter with Function Parameters;  Use the Spread Operator to Evaluate Arrays In-Place;  Use Destructuring Assignment to Extract Values from Objects;  Use Destructuring Assignment to Assign Variables from Objects;  Use Destructuring Assignment to Assign Variables from Nested Objects;  Use Destructuring Assignment to Assign Variables from Arrays;  Use Destructuring Assignment with the Rest Parameter to Reassign Array Elements;  Use Destructuring Assignment to Pass an Object as a Function's Parameters;  Create Strings using Template Literals;  Write Concise Object Literal Declarations Using Object Property Shorthand;  Write Concise Declarative Functions with ES6; Use class Syntax to Define a Constructor Function
+Use the Rest Parameter with Function Parameters;
+Use the Spread Operator to Evaluate Arrays In-Place;
+Use Destructuring Assignment to Extract Values from Objects;
+Use Destructuring Assignment to Assign Variables from Objects;
+Use Destructuring Assignment to Assign Variables from Nested Objects;
+Use Destructuring Assignment to Assign Variables from Arrays;
+Use Destructuring Assignment with the Rest Parameter to Reassign Array Elements;
+Use Destructuring Assignment to Pass an Object as a Function's Parameters;
+Create Strings using Template Literals;
+Write Concise Object Literal Declarations Using Object Property Shorthand;
+Write Concise Declarative Functions with ES6;
+Use class Syntax to Define a Constructor Function

-**Thoughts**  After a late night and long week of study I was struggling big time; I will definately need to review all this mor than once to let it sink in....
+**Thoughts**  After a late night and long week of study I was struggling big time; I will definately need to review all this mor than once to let it sink in.... the destructuring was doing my head in, I knew what it was asking just the code changes did not seem obvious at times.
+I referred to Mozilla a fair bit to assist and only needed to see the answers on two of the problems.

 **Link(s) to work**
 1. https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/es6/